A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: The General Model

-\subsection{The late universe}
+\subsection{The Late Universe}

-In the late universe, we can neglect the contribution of vacuum energy in the density.
+In the late universe, we can neglect the contribution of the vacuum energy in the density.
 We only consider the contribution of the $\alpha$-fluid and of the dark energy.
-Eq. (\ref{g3}) then reduces to
+Equation~(\ref{g3}) then reduces to

 The Friedmann equation (\ref{g6}) becomes